kthornbloom/Monthly/README.md

 - First of all... you sound like you need to chill out.
 Secondly, this calendar isn't meant to do everything under the sun, but rather be a simple solution to most calendar related problems.
 Maybe check out <a href="http://fullcalendar.io/">Fullcalendar</a>

 ##Changelog
-v 2.0.0 - New method for viewing event details within the calendar rather than a separate list.
+v 2.0.1 - Fixed a ton o' bugs in IE & Safari related to incorrect setting of the first day, day heights, and the event listing day names. v 2.0.0 - New method for viewing event details within the calendar rather than a separate list.
 Added ability to have event times. v 1.0.1 - Fixed a bug that produced the wrong number of days in the month.
 (Thanks <a href="https://github.com/igor1980">igor1980</a>)